 But the phrase get moving sounds…sort of…difficult.
 And moderate exercise does not have to be.
 Let me explain.

-I was diagnosed with cardiomyopathy last January.
+I was diagnosed with chemotherapy-induced cardiomyopathy (CIC) last January.
 I was actually diagnosed in 2010 but I was focused on my chronic atrial fibrillation at the time so I completely neglected to talk to the cardiologist about the bigger picture.
-And when I say cardiomyopathy, I mean heart failure or my heart muscles weakening.
+And when I say chemotherapy-induced cardiomyopathy, I mean heart failure or my heart muscles weakening.

 My focus then, what I mean by a cardiac rehab program, is strengthening my heart muscles as much as possible.
 This means living as heart healthy a lifestyle as possible.
 And exercise is job #1 when it comes to heart health, according to the article below.

 This post focuses just on the exercise component of our cardiac rehab program.
 Nutrition, supplementation, and other heart healthy lifestyle therapies are discussed in other posts.